-During the survey to relocate sites originally recorded in 2006 in the eastern precinct, the 2010 investigation located and recorded two additional Aboriginal archaeological sites in the eastern precinct.
+During the survey to relocate sites originally recorded in 2006 in the eastern precinct, the 2010 investigation located and recorded two new Aboriginal archaeological sites in the eastern precinct.
 Both sites were isolated artefacts.
-Site cards for each were completed and submitted to DECCW for registration and inclusion on the AHIMS database.
-However, it appears that neither site has been officially registered.
-The newly recorded Aboriginal archaeological sites are summarised in Table 6.2.
-See the separate Archaeological Excavation Report for detailed descriptions of the survey units and Aboriginal archaeological site recordings.
+Site cards for each of the Aboriginal archaeological sites were completed and submitted to DECCW for registration and to be included on the AHIMS database.
+However, it appears that neither site has officially been registered.
+The newly recorded Aboriginal archaeological sites are summarised in Table 6..
+See Appendix E for detailed descriptions of the survey units and Aboriginal archaeological site recordings.
+The location of the Aboriginal archaeological sites are shown on Figure 2.2 and Figure 2.3.